 We previously covered all versions of Mace Windu in a Mini Steps feature.
 With the release of this version, there are now seven different versions of Mace in LEGO form.

 This version has an updated head print with an angry face.
 Due to the fact that Mace Windu is bald, his heads can only be printed on one side unless a version is released with a hood.
 His torso printing is also unique to the set and features dirt stains straight from the Geonosian arena.
-The legs, however, are the same as the ones found on the Mace Windu included in 75199 General Grievous’ Combat Speeder.
+The legs are similar to the ones found on the Mace Windu included in 75199 General Grievous’ Combat Speeder, but the dark brown wrinkles have changed positions.
 He comes with his unique purple-bladed lightsaber!

 While they may not have been the minifigures that we asked for, at least they are two nice looking figures.
 The color choice for the Clone Commander is questionable, but he does look good overall.
 Mace leaves very little room for improvement, and I wouldn’t be surprised if we don’t see another for quite some time.